golang-delta-team4/gholi-fly/README.md

 # Gholi Fly Project

 Welcome to **Gholi Fly**, a multi-service Go application orchestrated with Docker Compose and NGINX.
-This project contains two primary microservices:
+This project contains multiple primary microservices:

 1. **Bank Service** – located in `micro-services/bank`
 2. **Hotel Service** – located in `micro-services/hotel`